CodyTolene/pip-terminal/README.md

 ## Terms of Use

 Bethesda Softworks, LLC.
-All trademarks, logos, and brand names are the property of their respective owners.
+The Wand Company, all trademarks, logos, and brand names are the property of their respective owners.
 This project is for personal use only and is not intended for commercial purposes.
 Use of any materials is at your own risk.

 For more information, see the full [Terms of Use][link-terms] document.